-DARE Essay Examples, Guide and Sample Questions: It’s not as difficult as you might imagine to write a DARE essay.
-What you learnt in DARE class, some investigative research, and your personal experiences are the most crucial things you’ll need.
+DARE Essay Examples, Guide and Sample Questions: It’s not as difficult as you might imagine writing a DARE essay.
+What you learned in DARE class, some investigative research, and your personal experiences are the most crucial things you’ll need.

 DARE essays are not difficult to write if you can conduct research and have the relevant information, as I mentioned in the opening.
 Mentioning your personal experiences may also be beneficial.
 College-writers.com offers some advice on how to write a DARE Essay.

 1. You need to Identify a main idea

 Determine the major point you want to make in your essay.
 Drug Abuse Resistance Education, also known as DARE, aims to steer children away from drugs and alcohol.
 You learned how drugs and alcohol might prevent you from accomplishing your ambitions and completing your objectives during your DARE classes.
 Consider how this message will affect you.
 Any personal narrative can be used to effectively share what you’ve learned.